 How does it work?

 We have emailed full instructions to all first named members, asking them to provide a single point of contact in HR who is familiar with the annual HESA academic staff record return, who can submit the census data using our secure online system.
 You can find more information in our academic staffing census briefing.
-Please contact us if you have not received the email.

 Secure data transfer

 We are using a GDPR-approved secure data transfer system supplied by Maytech through which member institutions will transfer their response to us.